Dronec/Keyring4/docs/index.md

 - 60 s
 - 90 s

-The device always keeps dim timeout earlier than lock timeout.
+The device ensures the dim timeout always happens before lock timeout.

 ### Flip screen

-`Flip screen` rotates the display by 180 degrees.

-The setting is applied immediately.
+This rotates the display 180° and takes effect immediately.
+Convenient if your USB cable is connected from the top of the device, like mine.

 ### Change PIN

-To change the PIN:
+To change your PIN:

-1. Enter the current PIN
+1. Enter current PIN
-2. Enter the new PIN
+2. Enter new PIN
-3. Repeat the new PIN
+3. Repeat new PIN

 Rules:

-- PIN length is always 8 digits
+- PIN is always 8 digits
-- The keypad digits are randomized on every PIN screen
+- Keypad digits are randomized each time
-- If the current PIN is wrong, the device shows an error and stays in the change flow
+- if current PIN is wrong, you stay in the flow
-- If the new PIN entries do not match, you must enter the new PIN again
+- if new PIN entries don’t match, you try again

 ### Security Status

 This overlay shows:

-- Flash encryption state
+- flash encryption state
-- Flash encryption mode and key size when available
+- flash encryption mode and key size if available
-- Password memory encryption state
+- password memory encryption state
-- SecureBootV2 state
+- SecureBootV2 status

-Tap the overlay to close it.
+Tap anywhere to close it.

+> The device you received is locked down, encrypted using AES-256, and signed with RSA-3072 key.
+Any attempt to tamper with the firmware in order to extract your super secret passwords will result in bricking.
+I'm not saying that it isn't possible, but surely it would be quite a difficult thing to do.

 ### About

 This overlay shows:

-- Application name and version
+- application name and version
-- Device MAC address
+- device MAC address
-- Build date and time
+- build date and time
-- Firmware image SHA-256
+- firmware image SHA-256

-Tap the overlay to close it.
+Tap to close.

+---

 ## 7. USB Import / Export